MetaCell/cloud-harness/docs/ingress-domains-proxies.md

 ## Main application

 The "main" application is deployed on the base domain.
-In order to specify a main application, override the [root values file](../deployment-configuration/values-template.yaml)
+In order to specify a main application, override the value in your `/deployment-configuration/values-template.yaml` file.

 Example
 ```yaml